 Beth Merrill grew up in Middlesex, VT, attending U-32 High School.
 While a student at Hamilton College, she spent a semester abroad in Nicaragua in an internship program, where she was able to practice her Spanish and came to appreciate the culture and lifestyle in Central American.
 Her internship consisted of teaching first grade to a group of students whose teacher was on maternity leave.
 Teaching first grade proved to be one of the most overwhelming, but also rewarding and formative experiences.
 Teaching 40 6-12 year olds she gained an appreciation for the human and material resources available in schools and libraries in the US.
 Needless to say, without books to teach kids reading, the job as a first grade teacher was difficult.
 This inspired Beth to pool the abundance of resources available in the US to make a difference in the lives of Nicaraguan kids and their teachers.
 This difference became a reality in 2001, when Planting Hope was officially founded and continues today.
 Beth and her husband Joka, kids Ezra and Maizy spend 2-5 months each year with their family in Nicaragua and the remainder of the year in Montpelier, Vermont.

 Beth tells Paul they first met when he gave a presentation to her 7th grade class at U32 upon his return from Peace Corps in Cameroon, West Africa.
 Somehow, some eighteen years later Paul was getting off a bus in Matagalpa, Nicaragua and working with her and a contingent of Nicaraguans and other Central Vermonters – K.C.
-Whiteley and Sara Henderson – on the literal ground floor of what was to become the La Chipsa Library.
+Whiteley and Sara Henderson – on the literal ground floor of what was to become the La Chispa Library.
 In the ten plus years since that trip, Paul had stayed loosely in touch and then got integrally involved again in 2010 when he returned with a large and lively multi-generational delegation.
 Paul was amazed by the progress that had been made and the vital part of the community the library had become.
-He was pleased to reunite with his original homestay family and find one of the daughters grown up and working for Planting Hope.
-He was also pleased to get to know a new family in San Ramon and enjoy the more rural setting there.
+He was pleased to reunite with his original home-stay family and find one of the daughters grown up and working for Planting Hope.

 Paul hopes that Planting Hope will continue to adapt to the needs of the Nicaraguan communities it serves and continue to engender the cross-cultural enthusiasm it promotes through its bilateral exchanges.